fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-careteam-intro.md

 referenced by multiple CarePlan and/or EpisodeOfCare instances crossing multiple Patient instances.

 The eHealth profile of CareTeam has the following extensions:
-* `ehealth-useContext` which defines the context that the content is intended to support
+* `ehealth-useContext` which defines the context(s) in which the CareTeam is intended and expected to be used (non-exclusively)

 ### Composition of CareTeams
 In the eHealth Infrastructure, the possibility to add CareTeam participant members other than Practitioner